Geobiology (pseudoscience)

 Geobiology is a field which studies the effects of the Earth's radiation, such as telluric currents and other electromagnetic fields, on biological life.
-The term is derived from Ancient Greek gē (ge) meaning ‘earth’ and βίος; (bios) meaning ‘life’.
-Its findings have not been scientifically proven; thus, it is considered a subsection of pseudoscience.
+The term is derived from Ancient Greek gē (ge) meaning 'earth' and βίος; (bios) meaning 'life'.
+Its findings have not been scientifically proven; thus, it is considered a form of pseudoscience.

 Claims

 Within geobiology, distinct patterns of Earth radiation, mainly Hartmann lines (named after Ernst Hartmann) and Curry lines (after Manfred Curry; also called Wittmann lines after Siegfried Wittmann) are posited on occasion to have a negative effect on health and even the viability of biological life.
 Other similar patterns, named after practitioners of geobiology, include Peyré lines (after Francois Peyré), Romani waves (after Lucien Romani), and the Benker cube (after Anton Benker).

 It is also claimed that groundwater may create radiation caused by the friction of water against mineral deposits, as well as geological faults, due to a claimed difference in the electric charge of the masses on each side of the fault generating radiation.
 These are claimed by practitioners to have harmful effects in a phenomenon collectively called geopathic stress.
 A practitioner of geobiology may also seek out radiation derived from human infrastructure, such as those from overhead and underground power lines and telecommunication infrastructure.